 It’s very similar with heating and cooling maintenance.
 Travis Smith, owner of Sky Heating & Air Conditioning in Portland, Oregon, explained it very plainly.

 “Imagine if only 20% of people who owned vehicles had them maintained regularly.
 There would be a ton of broken vehicles.
 A heating and air conditioning system can run nearly 2,000 hours annually, and if you imagine it’s working at the equivalent of 30 miles per hour, that would mean you put 60,000 miles per year on your equipment in between maintenance.”

 Smith also notes that the process is just like vehicle maintenance.
 “Just as an auto mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
 There is no difference.
 Mechanical products need maintenance or they will malfunction and have decreased lifespans.”

-So just because your heating and air conditioning equipment was working great last season doesn’t mean it doesn’t need its seasonal tune-up.
-The truth is it needs maintenance now, and each year prior to the peak heating and peak cooling season.
-All American Air Service Experts Heating & Air Conditioning’s fall promotion is taking place right now and you can save on a seasonal Precision tune-ups by calling 386-310-2061 today.
+So just because your system was working fine last season doesn’t mean it doesn’t need its seasonal tune-up.
+The bottom line is it needs maintenance now, and each year prior to the peak heating and peak cooling season.
+All American Air Service Experts’s fall promotion is taking place right now and you can save on a Fall Precision tune-ups by calling 386-310-2061 today.